Nephos/NephosRubyServer/README.md

 - Render: easier render content to the client.
 - Router: create a robust and simple routing system, with url variables.

-Features which will not be provided by nephos-server:
+Features which will not be provided by nserver:

 - Templating (HTML with variables, loops, ...): It already exists and it is easy to implement.
   - [Slim](DOCUMENTATION/TEMPLATING/SLIM.md)